Chapter 58 for Djokovic, Nadal at French Open - RFI

 Djokovic can win a 19th Slam and become the first man since Rod Laver in 1969 to win all four Slams twice.

-Victory for Nadal would give him a record-setting 21st major, breaking the tie with Roger Federer.
+Victory for Nadal would give him a record-setting 21st major, breaking a tie with Roger Federer.

 "The vibes are different walking on the court with him," added Djokovic.
 "But that's why our rivalry has been historic."